gntagkas/Bike-Share_Company_Data_Analysis/README.md

 - Casual riders tend to take longer rides than Subscribers.
 - The average trip duration for a Casual Rider is 40.41 minutes, while for a Subscriber it's only 14 minutes.
+- The higher average trip duration for Casual Riders suggests that many of them are tourists, which make it difficult to convert them to Annual Members.

 **Popular Stations**